tonicmuroq/nbe-deploy/README.md

 NBE-deploy
 ==========

-A deploy tools set for NBE.
+A deploy tool kit for NBE.